 Anyway, I started the whole spiritual and mental journey to better myself.
-My intentions for therapy was to fix me.
+My intentions for therapy was to fix me and start working on overcoming co-dependency.
 I can’t wait around for anyone, not even my own mother to fix me.
 During therapy, I learned all the ways I use to sabotage relationships, destroy them before they even started, because I was looking for a mother in everyone.

 I was going around wanting, praying, looking for a mother in a neighbors, in a co-worker, in a manager, in a friend and I just ended up placing so much pressure on them.

 Characteristics of Co-Dependency